Discovering Transforms: A Tutorial on Circulant Matrices, Circular Convolution, and the Discrete Fourier Transform: The Big Picture

 Note that in the literature there is an alternative form for the DFT and its inverse

-which is sometimes preferred due to its symmetry (and is also truly unitary since with this definition $\|y\|_2 = \|\yh\|_2$).
-This ``unitary'' DFT corresponds to the diagonalization given in~\req{diagon_2} instead of~\req{diagon_1}.
-We do not adopt this unitary DFT definition here since it complicates\footnote{ If the unitary DFT is adopted, the equivalent statement would be that the eigenvalues of $C_x$ are the elements of the entries of $\sqrt{n}~ \xh$. } the statement that the eigenvalues of $C_x$ are precisely entries of $\xh$.
+which is sometimes preferred due to its symmetry (and is also truly unitary since with this definition $\|x\|_2 = \|\xh\|_2$).
+This ``unitary'' DFT corresponds to the last diagonalization given in~\req{diagon_1}.
+We do not adopt this unitary DFT definition here since it complicates\footnote{If the unitary DFT is adopted, the equivalent statement would be that the eigenvalues of $C_a$ are the elements of the entries of $\sqrt{n}~ \ah$. } the statement that the eigenvalues of $C_a$ are precisely the entries of $\ah$.